 Despite its small size and modest cost, the NIST spectrometer is faster and more efficient than previous systems.
 The new spectrometer combines ultrafast X-ray pulses with an array of cryogenic microcalorimeter detectors.
 The microcalorimeter detectors are superconductors held at their transition temperature, where the resistance is maximally sensitive to temperature.
 When one of the superconductors absorbs an X-ray photon, it’s temperature is raised, and the energy of the X-ray photon can be deduced from the change in resistance.
 This enables the microcalorimeter array to count individual emitted X-rays and simultaneously measure their energies.

-The film begins rolling after the film crew breaks a molecular bond with a laser.
-The crew then blast that same laser onto a material to create a plasma (a gas of free electrons).
+To make a molecular movie, the film crew first breaks a molecular bond with a laser.
+They then blast that same laser onto a material to create a plasma (a gas of free electrons).
 The free electrons collide into each other, causing them to emit X-rays.
 The result in an X-ray light bulb that glows over a fairly broad range.

 When the X-ray lightbulb shines over the newly broken molecule, it excites transitions in the core electrons of the metal atom.
 The timing between when the molecule breaks and the X-rays probe can be delayed with picosecond resolution (trillionth of a second).
 “And that’s the kind of resolution you need to see molecular motions,” said Jimenez.